 There are many great tools available for page speed diagnostics, such as Google’s PageSpeed Insights, Google’s TestMySite (mobile speed), GTmetrix, WebPagetest, and Google’s Lighthouse browser extension.

 There is a practically incomprehensible number of discoverable pages in existence on the world wide web, and obviously it takes a finite amount of time for a search engine robot to crawl each page.
 Not surprisingly, these robots must utilize their time wisely, so they do not crawl entire sites at a time (or at all) and appear to give precedence to reputable, fast-loading sites.
 You can help ensure that your ‘crawl budget’ is allocated wisely by making sure robots don’t waste time crawling unnecessary, extraneous content.
 This could be especially important if your site includes a large directory of hotels, such as dedicated pages for every hotel location in your database.
+See how your site is performing by entering it into our free web crawler tool.

 The most direct way of influencing search engine robot behavior is through the use of the robots.txt file at the root of your site.
 In this file, you can instruct user agents (such as search engine robots) to not crawl certain pages, subfolders, or URL types.
 If your site contains duplicative pages which might be useful to users (via internal links) but offer little to no SEO value, such as blog “tag” pages, you can easily instruct search engine robots to not crawl them.
+Internal linking is powerful, and we offer internal linking services to make sure internal links are working for you.

 You can also use wildcards for more advanced disallow directives, such as the blocking of certain URL parameters.
 We recommend using the Parameter Handling of Google Search Console for a greater degree of flexibility in setting how each parameter type is handled.
 Be sure you understand what you’re doing though, as you could easily block your entire site from crawling if you’re not careful (hint: don’t include “Disallow: /” in your robots.txt file).
 The Sure Oak Robots.txt Generator makes it easy to quickly generate a robots.txt file that you can upload to your root directory.
 Creating a sitemap with our XML Sitemap Generator is also an excellent way to make sure search engines crawl and index your important content.
 After the sitemap is uploaded, be sure to link to it within your robots.txt file and submit it via Google Search Console.